Effective action for delta potentials: spacetime-dependent inhomogeneities and Casimir self-energy: Conclusions

 \section{Conclusions}

 In this paper we studied the effective action for a quantum scalar field in the presence of a thin and inhomogeneous layer.
-After presenting a novel derivation of the exact Heat-Kernel for the homogeneous case, we computed the effective action using a perturbative approach in the inhomogeneities.
+After presenting a novel derivation of the exact HK for the homogeneous case, we computed the effective action using a perturbative approach in the inhomogeneities.
 The general expression for a massive scalar field in $D$ dimensions was obtained, viz.
-Eq.\eqref{eq:master}, showing that is not well-defined for $D\geq 3$.
+Eq.\eqref{eq:master}, showing that is not well defined for $D\geq 3$.

 We analyzed in detail the case of a massless field in $D=4$ using dimensional regularization, for which we showed that the divergent term is local in the inhomogeneities, while the remaining finite part of the effective action is nonlocal both for smooth and rapidly varying inhomogeneities.
-We performed some crosschecks of our calculations, comparing the divergent part with the general results obtained in Ref.\cite{Bordag:2004rx}, and computing the finite nonlocal part using a different approach based on the Gel'fand-Yaglom theorem \cite{Fosco:2019lmw}.
+We performed some cross-checks of our calculations, comparing the divergent part with the general results obtained in Ref.\cite{Bordag:2004rx}, and computing the finite nonlocal part using a different approach based on the Gel'fand-Yaglom theorem \cite{Fosco:2019lmw}. \colblack{Judging by our results, the nonlocal part seems to be regularization independent.
+In doing so we also discussed some technical aspects regarding the renormalization for massless fields, which basically implie that the local term is not a prediction of the model.}

-For time independent inhomogeneities, the effective action gives the vacuum self-energy of the mirror.
+For time-independent inhomogeneities, the effective action gives the vacuum self-energy of the mirror.
 We analyzed the dependence of the effective action with the parameters of Gau\ss ian inhomogeneities.
-We then considered space-time dependent inhomogeneities.
+We then considered spacetime-dependent inhomogeneities.
 In this case, we applied our results to compute the vacuum persistence amplitude, which is determined by the imaginary part of the Lorentzian effective action.
 After a Wick rotation of the Euclidean effective action, we obtained a general formula for the vacuum persistence amplitude, which was applied to several examples of interest in the context of the dynamical Casimir effect.
 The imaginary part of the Wick-rotated effective action is always finite and positive definite, as expected.
-Since the calculation of the vacuum persistence amplitude for spatially inhomogeneous mirrors with time dependent properties can be employed to model the particle creation produced by mirrors of finite size, we expect that our general formulas could be of practical application.
+Since the calculation of the vacuum persistence amplitude for spatially inhomogeneous mirrors with time-dependent properties can be employed to model the particle creation produced by mirrors of finite size, we expect that our general formulas could be of practical application.